Skip to content

 --ignore-dependencies Don't fail if dependents exist

---zap Remove all files (casks only)
+--zap Remove all files including preferences (casks only)

 Examples: